hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 1. Clean long reads using Filtlong (`cleanLongReads`)
 1. Form an initial assembly using the long reads with Flye (`flyeAssembly`)
 1. Polish the assembly using the long reads with Racon (`raconPolish`)
+   - Racon is run up to 4 times or until there are no changes.
 1. Circularise the assembly using Circlator (`circularise`)
    - In addition to the assembly, Circlator takes in the long reads as input.
 We use long reads corrected using Canu as input (`canuCorrect`).
 1. Polish the assembly using Pilon (`pilonPolish`)
+   - Pilon is run up to 6 times or until there are no changes.

 ### Assembly evaluation